The technologies that will help shape the future of energy in 2019

 innogy Innovation Hub’s mission is to identify the technologies that will shape the future of energy so, as we head into 2019, we spoke with the heads for each of our focus areas: Disruptive Digital; Cyber Ventures; Machine Economy; and Smart and Connected, to find out what technologies they believe will have the biggest impact in their space in the next 12 months.

 At innogy Innovation Hub, we’ve already started to apply AI to build the future of energy through, for example our partnership with BootstrapLabs and our portfolio companies Sterblue, Bidgely and Keewi.
 But this is just a start, we see adoption spreading more widely throughout the industry in the years to come.
-We believe that AI will redefine the entire energy value chain (i.e. generation, distribution, and retail) because of two things: greater complexity in the energy system and the availability of more data.
-The first will be a burning platform for those who do not automate, while the latter will lead to completely new opportunities.
+We believe that AI will redefine the entire energy value chain (i.e. generation, distribution, and retail) because of two things: greater complexity in the energy system will be a burning platform for those who do not automate, and the availability of more data will bring completely new opportunities.

 The energy system of the future will be complex.
-It will involve consumers, prosumers and machines interacting in one system, where prioritising the fluctuating renewable energy sources on a micro-level will be important.
+It involves consumers, prosumers and machines interacting in one system, where prioritising the fluctuating renewable energy sources is important on a micro-level.

-Anticipating 50 billion connected devices, 980 million smart home devices and 60 million charging points for electric vehicles, DSOs will need to reinvent their business and address new needs of customers, prosumers, and machines.
-In particular, as machines become smarter and smarter and will ultimately engage with each other to generate, buy, store and trade energy and flexibility autonomously.
+Anticipating 50 billion connected devices, 980 million smart home devices and 60 million charging points for electric vehicles, DSOs will need to reinvent their business and address new needs of customers, prosumers, and machines as they become smarter and smarter and will ultimately engage with each other to generate, buy, store and trade energy and flexibility autonomously.

 We have to move away from purely being in charge of deploying and managing electric ‘pipes’ and have to provide intelligent platforms that enable new forms of interoperable services and businesses to flourish in this interconnected world.

 In 2019, we’ll be further focusing on the technologies that will be important for the transition towards a full automated real-time energy system.
-We see blockchain and the entire Web 3 tech-stack as key in the decentralised ecosystem, as it will allow a potentially unlimited number of devices to integrate into an open system.
-It will also enable the steering and monitoring of the system in a secure, audit proof and manageable way.
+We see blockchain and the entire Web 3 tech-stack as key in the decentralised ecosystem, as it will allow a potentially unlimited number of devices to integrate into an open system and enable the steering and monitoring of the system in a secure, audit proof and manageable way.
 We will continue to focus on the topic in 2019 and use our Machine Economy investment strategy to answer the questions that remain unsolved.

 2018 marked the inception of our Cyber Ventures focus area, which addresses the need of securing the energy system of the future against increasingly sophisticated cyber-attacks.